Object Operation APIs

 def open() -> None

-Window is usually the top-level control (or container) of an application, so it provides several APIs for window operations:
+The Window object is usually the top-level control (or container) of an application, so several window operation APIs are provided for it:

-• activate(): Activates the window so that it floats up to the top.
+• activate(): Activates the window, bringing it to the top.
 Invalid if the window is minimized.

-• maximize(): Maximize the window.
+• maximize(): Maximizes the window.
 Invalid if the window is minimized.

-• minimize(): Minimize the window and collapse the target window to the taskbar.
+• minimize(): Minimizes the window, collapsing the target window to the taskbar.

-• restore(): Restore the window, exit the window from the minimized or maximized state, and restore the default size.
+• restore(): Restores the window, exiting from minimized or maximized state to default size.

 JavaScript